-The original cut of the film ran nearly four hours.
+The original cut of this movie ran nearly four hours.
 The opening battle/Palpatine rescue alone ran over an hour.
 The extra footage of the Palpatine rescue scene is shown in the video game for this movie however.

-A ten year old Han Solo was going to appear during the Battle of Kashyyyk, as an orphan being raised by Chewbacca.
-He would have helped locate General Grievous, by finding part of a transmitter droid that was sending signals from Utapau, allowing Obi-Wan to find and confront the villain.
+A ten-year-old Han Solo was going to appear during the Battle of Kashyyyk, as an orphan being raised by Chewbacca.
+He would have helped locate General Grievous by finding part of a transmitter droid that was sending signals from Utapau, allowing Obi-wan to find and confront the villain.
 Solo's young adult years were covered in Solo: A Star Wars Story (2018).

-Ewan McGregor and Hayden Christensen trained for two months in fencing and fitness, in preparation for their epic battle.
-As a result of their practice, the speed in which Kenobi and Vader engage the duel (in the completed film) is the speed in which it was filmed, and was not digitally accelerated.
+Ewan McGregor and Hayden Christensen trained for two months in fencing and fitness in preparation for their epic battle.
+As a result of their practice, the speed at which Kenobi and Vader engage the duel (in the completed movie) is the speed in which it was filmed, and was not digitally accelerated.

 George Lucas allowed his friend Steven Spielberg to help design some sequences during pre-production.
-This was partly because Spielberg wanted the experience of using the 'pre-visualisation' techniques pioneered by ILM as he was going to use them for War of the Worlds (2005).
-It was also because Lucas felt that his roles as Writer, Director, Executive Producer and Financier were taking up too much of his time and he needed another director to bounce ideas off.
-Spielberg's main contribution was in the climactic lightsaber duel between Obi-wan and Anakin.
+This was partly because Spielberg wanted the experience of using the pre-visualization techniques pioneered by Industrial Light & Magic, as he was going to use them for War of the Worlds (2005).
+It was also because Lucas felt that his roles as writer, director, executive producer, and financier were taking up too much of his time and he needed another director to bounce ideas off.
+Spielberg's main contribution was in the climactic lightsaber duel between Obi-Wan and Darth Vader.

 In the duel with Count Dooku, the imprisoned Palpatine originally had more dialogue, which he was to shout at Anakin.
 One of his lines pertained to Star Wars: Episode II - Attack of the Clones (2002), in which Palpatine exposed Dooku as paying the Tusken Raiders to kidnap, torture, and kill Shmi Skywalker.

-For some shots during the birth scene, the infant Luke and Leia are portrayed by an animatronic puppet.
-As this puppet was operated by Ewan McGregor, the cast jokingly referred to it as "Foamy-Wan Kenobi."
+For some shots during the birth scene, the infants Luke and Leia were portrayed by an animatronic puppet.
+As this puppet was operated by Ewan McGregor, the cast jokingly referred to it as "Foamy-wan Kenobi".

 The subtitle "Revenge of the Sith" is a play on the working subtitle for Star Wars: Episode VI - Return of the Jedi (1983), "Revenge of the Jedi".
 For episode VI, that title was abandoned because George Lucas determined that revenge was not a suitable attitude for a Jedi.
 Since this film, however, is about the triumph of the Sith, "revenge" is entirely appropriate.